PolyOCP.jl -- A Julia Package for Stochastic OCPs and MPC: Problem Formulation

 In numerical implementations the infinite-dimensional expansions have to be truncated after a finite number of terms.
 This may lead to truncation errors

 where $L\in\N^\infty\coloneqq \N^+\cup\{\infty\}$ is the PCE dimension.
-For $L\to\infty$, the truncation error satisfies $\lim_{L\to\infty}\|\Delta Z(L)||=0$ \cite{cameron47orthogonal, ernst12convergence}.
+For $L\to\infty$, the truncation error satisfies $\displaystyle \lim_{L\to\infty}\|\Delta Z(L)\|=0$ \cite{cameron47orthogonal, ernst12convergence}.

-\begin{definition}[Exact PCE representation] The PCE of a random variable $Z \in\lsp(\R)$ is said to be exact with finite dimension $L\in\N$ if $ Z - \sum_{j=0}^{L-1}\pce{z}^j \phi^j=0$.\End \end{definition} The correspondence between Wiener-Askey polynomial families and their underlying continuous stochastic germs is summarized in Table~\ref{tab:PCEBasis}, which serves as a guideline for selecting the appropriate polynomial basis for random variables with canonical distributions \cite{xiu02wiener}.
-The Dirac measure, representing a deterministic variable with polynomial basis $\phi = 1$, is also included to foster modelling freedom.
+\begin{definition}[Exact PCE representation] The PCE of a random variable $Z \in\lsp(\R)$ is said to be exact with finite dimension $L\in\N$ if $ Z - \sum_{j=0}^{L-1}\pce{z}^j \phi^j=0$.\End \end{definition} The correspondence between Wiener-Askey polynomial families and their underlying continuous stochastic arguments is summarized in Table~\ref{tab:PCEBasis}, which serves as a guideline for selecting the appropriate polynomial basis for random variables with canonical distributions \cite{xiu02wiener}.
+The Dirac measure, representing a deterministic variable with basis $\phi = 1$, is also included to foster modelling freedom.
 Furthermore, Table~\ref{tab:PCEBasis} lists the first two nontrivial polynomials (beyond $\phi^0 = 1$) for each distribution type, along with their normalized counterparts $\psi^j$ satisfying $\langle \psi^j, \psi^j \rangle = 1$, obtained via

 \begin{remark}[Generic affine PCE series] Given an $\mcl{L}^2$ random variable with known distribution, the key to constructing an exact finite-dimensional PCE is the appropriate choice of basis functions.
-For some widely used distributions, the appropriate choice of polynomial bases is summarized in Table~\ref{tab:PCEBasis} \cite{xiu02wiener}.
+For some widely used distributions, the appropriate choice of polynomial bases and the corresponding affine PCE expansions are summarized in Table~\ref{tab:PCEBasis} \cite{xiu02wiener}.
 Additionally, a generic (non-orthonormal but orthogonal) basis choice for any random variable $Z \in \lsp(\R)$ is $\phi^0 = 1$ and $\phi^1 = Z-\mean[Z]$, which implies the exact and finite PCE $\pce{z}^0 = \mean[Z]$ and $\pce{z}^1 = 1$. \End \end{remark}

 To obtain the PCE of a vector-valued random variable, i.e. random vector $Z = ^\top\in\lsp(\R^{\dimz})$, where $Z_i\in \lsp(\R)$ denotes the $i$-the element, one needs to construct a multivariate basis from the basis of its elements.
 Let the PCE basis of each element $Z_i$ be $\{\phi_i^j(\xi_i)\}_{j=0}^\infty$, then the corresponding multivariate basis $\{\phi(\xi)\}_{j=0}^\infty$ with $\xi = ^\top$ reads